NBizzell/time-lapse-crystals/Lesson-1/worksheet1.md

 ### Step 1: Connecting the camera

-1. Locate the camera port next to the ethernet port
+1. Locate the camera port next to the Ethernet port
 1. Lift the tab on the top
-1. Place the strip in the connector (blue side facing the ethernet port)
+1. Place the strip in the connector (blue side facing the Ethernet port)
 1. While holding the strip in place, push down the tab

-### Steo 2: Activate the camera
+### Step 2: Activate the camera

 1. Connect a USB cable to the power
 1. Login with username `pi` and password `raspberry`